YiTaoMa/HotDesking/README.md

 - Use a new employee/admin account to test all corresponding functions.
 - BE CAREFUL with lock down function, most of the bookings are booked seat 1,4,6 if lock down these seats, most of the bookings will be deleted as this seat is locked down AND WILL IMPACT UNIT TEST BADLY! (since most of the bookings are been deleted.)
-So, better to run the unit test before modify/add/delete the account/seats/bookings through the main application.
-And after modify/add/delete the account/seats/bookings, don't run any unit tests.
+So, better to run the unit test before modify/add/delete the existing account/seats/bookings through the main application.
+And after modify/add/delete the existing account/seats/bookings, don't run any unit tests. ( especially if lock down a seat deleted some existing bookings)
 - For Login: Depend on the employee's role, log in as employee or admin (To a different scene).
 - Register only for Employee, not Admin.
 - To test Employee function, you can register a new account or login using admin username and password to add an